UFC 226 Fight Card: PPV Schedule, Odds and Predictions for Miocic vs. Cormier

 UFC 226 Fight Card: PPV Schedule, Odds and Predictions for Miocic vs. CormierJuly 7, 2018

-Stipe Miocic and Daniel Cormier will be battling for the title of Baddest Man on the Planet in the main event of UFC 226 July 7 at the T-Mobile Arena in Las Vegas.
+Stipe Miocic and Daniel Cormier will battle for the title of Baddest Man on the Planet in the main event of UFC 226 July 7 at the T-Mobile Arena in Las Vegas.

-The historic matchup of the heavyweight champion and the light heavyweight champion is the rare fight that lives up to the superfight billing.
-On one hand you have the most successful heavyweight champion of all time with three title defenses to his name.
-In the other corner, you have the man who moved down to light heavyweight after years of being an undefeated heavyweight.
+The historic matchup of the heavyweight champion and the light heavyweight champion is a true superfight, which has been a rarity of late.
+On one hand you have the most successful heavyweight champion of all time, with three title defenses to his name.
+On the other, you have the man who moved down to light heavyweight after almost five years as an undefeated heavyweight.

-It's the kind of fight that gets debated in bar rooms across the country, but will now get to be settled in the Octagon.
+It's the kind of fight that gets debated in bars across the country, but it will now be settled in the Octagon.

 The heavyweight appetizer leading up to the main course should be delicious as well.
-Derrick Lewis and Francis Ngannou will meet up in a collision of knockout artists in the co-main.
+Derrick Lewis and Francis Ngannou will meet up in the co-main event in a collision of knockout artists.

-It all caps a night of solid fights with plenty of fighters looking to take the next step in their quest for UFC gold.
+It all caps a night of solid bouts, with plenty of fighters looking to take the next step in their quest for UFC gold.

-Here's a look at the evening's schedule along with some of the biggest questions that will be answered throuhgout the event.
+Here's a look at the evening's schedule, along with some of the biggest questions that will be answered throughout the event.

 Odds via OddsShark in moneyline form (+110 wins $110 on a $100 bet)